mhanush/DeepFake-Detection/README.md

 ## Overview

-This repository contains the code and sample dataset for a deepfake detection project using a 3-ensembled Convolutional Neural Network (CNN) model.
+This repository contains the code and sample dataset for a deepfake detection project using a 3-ensembled customised sequential Convolutional Neural Network (CNN) model.
 The project aims to identify deepfake images by analyzing their features and detecting inconsistencies introduced by deepfake generation techniques.

 ## Table of Contents